gracefaz/Truepill-Pharmacy-Stock-Kata/README.md

 The same command can be used after adding more medications to check the updated formulary.
 If we tried to add a medication to the formulary which was already there, an error message would be printed telling us that one type of medication can be added to the formulary only once.

-**1.2** requires us to add medicatioins to the inventory so that we can maintain stock levels of medications in the formulary.
+**1.2** Requires us to add medicatioins to the inventory so that we can maintain stock levels of medications in the formulary.

 I chose to use a switch statement for this task, starting with declaring the 'medication' variable in the following way.
 ```javascript